EOCOnline/eoconline.github.io/calendar_readme.md

 ```

 N.B., typical form for taxonomies in the `hugo.toml` file is <SINGULAR_NAME> = <PLURAL_NAME>,
-but I want to site's final directory name to be 'Archive', not 'Archives',
+but I want the site's final directory name to be 'Archive', not 'Archives',
 so strayed here from tradition.
-Just use the 'plural' term in the front matter
+Just match whatever 'plural' term you use in the front matter
 as shown next.

 Next, edit all the pages you desire rendered by the calendar widget.
 (I edited